Updated Mar 14, 2026§ For Everyday Items

 This means the effective range is identical for both trackers.
 In a dense city, location updates come in fast.
 In a rural area with few Apple devices, you might wait hours or get nothing at all.
 The tracker hardware doesn’t change this equation.

 The Find My network works internationally.
-As long as there are Apple devices in the area, your tracker can report its location.
-I've tracked luggage across three international flights using AirTag with no issues.
+As long as there are Apple devices in the area, your tracker can report its location, which makes AirTag a reliable option for tracking luggage on international flights.
 For more on international tracking, see our guide on whether AirTags work internationally.

 Battery Life and Replacement